hathibelagal-dev/desktop4mistral/README.md

 - Support for multiple Mistral models with easy switching
 - Full Markdown support.
 - Command system (e.g., `/read` to fetch any local file or webpage, `wiki_search` to search Wikipedia, etc).
+- Some commands also support a more natural language syntax.
+You can, for instance, say "read the contents of /tmp/myfile.txt".
 - Use `/save_markdown` to save your entire chat as a markdown file, which you could use in other tools, like Obsidian.
+- Supports Python code execution.
+Ideally, you should first ask it to write some Python code.
+In the next prompt you can just say something like "run it".
+This way you can be sure what the model's doing.

 ## Commands